Islamic State–Taliban conflict: Islamic State insurgency

-On 10 October, ISIS–K claimed responsibility for the assassination of 2 Taliban fighters in District 7 of Jalalabad.
+On 10 October ISIS–K claimed responsibility for the assassination of two Taliban fighters in District 7 of Jalalabad.

 On 14 October, a bomb killed a Taliban police chief in Asadabad, capital of Kunar province, Afghanistan.
-They also claim that 11 people were injured, including 4 Taliban soldiers.
+They also claim that eleven people were injured, including four Taliban soldiers.

-On 15 October, a bomb explosion occurred in Kandahar at the Shia 'Imam Bargah mosque', killing at least 65 people and wounding at least 70 more.
+On 15 October a bomb explosion occurred in Kandahar at the Shia 'Imam Bargah mosque', killing at least 65 people and wounding at least 70 more.
 ISIS claimed responsibility for the attack.

-On 20 October, the Taliban announced they had arrested at least 250 ISIS–K operatives between mid-September and mid-October 2021.
+On 20 October the Taliban announced they had arrested at least 250 ISIS–K operatives between mid-September and mid-October 2021.

-On 23 October, ISIS–K claimed responsibility for shooting 2 Taliban fighters dead in District 1 of Jalalabad city.
+On 23 October ISIS–K claimed responsibility for shooting two Taliban fighters dead in District 1 of Jalalabad city.

-On 24 October, a bomb attack in Afghanistan has left at least 2 civilians dead on Saturday, 1 being a child, and four wounded.
+On 24 October a bomb attack in Afghanistan has left at least two civilians dead on Saturday, one being a child, and four wounded.
 The device placed on the road in eastern Afghanistan was aimed at a Taliban vehicle.
 On the same day, it was reported that ISIS–K had raised a flag in a village in Uruzgan Province and that the militants were distributing leaflets at mosques in nearby villages.

-On 25 October, 17 people were killed in clashes between gunmen and Taliban forces in Herat.
+On 25 October 17 people were killed in clashes between gunmen and Taliban forces in Herat.
 On the same day it was announced that Tajikistan and China had reached an agreement for China to fund construction for a new Tajik military base and that Chinese forces can completely operate a military base near the Afghan border.

-On 31 October, at least a hundred IS militants reportedly surrendered to the Taliban security forces in Nangarhar province, as part of an operation to suppress the insurgent formation in the country.
+On 31 October at least a hundred IS militants reportedly surrendered to the Taliban security forces in Nangarhar province, as part of an operation to suppress the insurgent formation in the country.

-In the month of October, a former Afghan national army officer, who recently joined ISIS–K ranks, was killed in clash with Taliban fighters.
+In October a former Afghan national army officer, who recently joined ISIS–K ranks, was killed in clash with Taliban fighters.
 The former officer commanded the Afghan military's weapons and ammunition depot in Gardez before the Taliban takeover.